salsa-rs/salsa/book/src/rfcs/RFC0009-Updatable-Derived-Queries.md

 When you apply the `#[salsa::update]` attribute to the function, Salsa looks for a second function, which it calls to update an existing value in response to changes in the query's dependencies.
 By default the update function has the word `update_` prepended to its name.
-Salsa passes an `&mut Value` reference to the update function, and it expects the update function to return `true` unless the value is unchanged.
+Salsa passes an `&mut Value` reference to the update function, and it expects the update function to return `ValueChanged::True` unless the value is unchanged.

 ```rust
 #[salsa::query_group]